By Allison Parrish. Part of Computational Approaches to Narrative.

 function (part of Sugarcube’s Story

-API) allows you to get a
+API) allows you to get a JavaScript array of passages matching a

-objects; you can get a
+are represented as JavaScript objects; you can get a passage’s title

-passage’s title using its .title
+using its .title

 property.
-Putting all of this together, you
+Putting all of this together,

 <<set $passages to Story.lookup("tags", "destination")>>